Anita Bellman, Executive Director

 BA Cont.
 Mus, Grad Dip Ed

-Having won a Dolphin Award in the folk genre in 2000, Felicity graduated from SCU, Lismore in 2004 with a Bachelor of Contemporary Music and Graduate Diploma of Education.
+Having won a Dolphin Award in the folk genre in 2000, Felicity graduated from Southern Cross University, Lismore in 2004 with a Bachelor of Contemporary Music (Vocal Major) and Graduate Diploma of Education.
 She has directed various community choral groups for both children and adults in Australia and internationally.

-Felicity specialises in singing as a therapy for pre/post-natal groups as well as mental health choirs.
-Highlights include choir directing and vocal workshops (Mental Health Conference, 2009 Sydney), and co-facilitating a cappella choirs in Italy and Samoa.
+Felicity specialises in singing as a therapy for pre/post-natal groups as well as mental health and aged care home choirs.
+Highlights include choir directing and vocal workshops (Mental Health Conference, 2009 Sydney), and co-facilitating A Cappella choirs in Italy and Samoa.

 Lynne Compton - Piano, Flute, Cello, Ensembles - Community Music